bastibe/transplant/README.md

 Sometimes, `%reset` will clear them, sometimes it won't.
 Sometimes they only go away when `ipython` quits.
 And sometimes, even stopping `ipython` doesn't kill it (how is this even possible?).
 This can be quite annoying.
-Use the `close` method or the context manager to make sure the processes are stopped correctly.
+Use the `exit` method or the context manager to make sure the processes are stopped correctly.

 HOW DOES IT WORK?